mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Flaws:**
 - Ambition - believes he could rule better than the current line
 - Ruthless - willing to sacrifice individuals for strategic gains
-- Jealous of Prince Aldric's popularity and direct line to throne
+- Jealous of Crown Prince Thorin's popularity and direct line to throne
 - Struggles to understand "soft power" and diplomacy

 ### Background & History